top of page

 The first step is a personal "deep dive."
 Because ADHD is a developmental condition, clinicians need to see that symptoms have been present since childhood and impact multiple areas of your life (work, home, social).

-● Symptoms Log: I kept a journal for several weeks, noting not just what I was feeling, but the frequency and impact.
+• Symptoms Log: I kept a journal for several weeks, noting not just what I was feeling but also the frequency and impact of my symptoms.
+This log became a valuable resource during my assessment.

-● Peer Support: I spoke with an ADHD coach and friends who had been through the process.
-Hearing their "aha!" moments helped me articulate my own.
+• Peer Support: I spoke with an ADHD coach and friends who had been through the process.
+Hearing their "aha!" moments helped me articulate my own experiences.

 2. The GP Gateway & Health Screening